 Mail the completed form to the County Clerk’s Office at PO Box 458, El Reno, OK 73036 or deliver the completed form to 201 N Choctaw Avenue, El Reno, OK 73036.

 On the receipt of the notice of an appeal to the county Board of Equalization by the taxpayer, the county Assessor shall provide the county Board of Equalization with all information submitted by the taxpayer, data supporting the disputed valuation and a written explanation of the results of the informal hearing.

 The Board of Equalization shall be authorized and empowered to take evidence pertinent to said appeal; and for that purpose, is authorized to compel the attendance of witnesses and the production of books, records, and papers by subpoena, and to confirm, correct, or adjust the valuation of real or personal property or to cancel an assessment of personal property added by the assessor not listed by the taxpayer if the personal property is not subject to taxation or if the taxpayer is not responsible for payment of ad valorem taxes upon such property.

 In all cases where the county Assessor has, without giving the notice required by law, increased the valuation of the property as listed by the taxpayer, and the taxpayer has knowledge of such adjustment or addition, the taxpayer may at any time prior to the adjournment of the board, file an appeal.

 Once the county Board of Equalization rules on a taxpayer protest, it sends a written notice by mail.
 If the taxpayer is dissatisfied with the Board of Equalization findings, the taxpayer has the right to appeal its decision to the Canadian County district court.

-If the taxpayer received a notice of increase in the valuation of property from the Assessor, the taxpayer has until April 30th, 2019 to file for homestead exemption, double homestead exemption and the senior property valuation freeze.
+If the taxpayer received a notice of increase in the valuation of property from the Assessor, the taxpayer has 30 days from receipt of the notice to file for homestead exemption, double homestead exemption and the senior property valuation freeze.